Ciao My Shining Star: The Songs of Mark Mulcahy

-Ciao My Shining Star: The Songs of Mark Mulcahy is a tribute album to former Polaris and Miracle Legion front man Mark Mulcahy released under the Shout!
-Factory label in 2009.
+Ciao My Shining Star: The Songs of Mark Mulcahy is a tribute album to former Polaris and Miracle Legion front man Mark Mulcahy.
+It was released on the Shout!
+Factory label on September 29, 2009.

-After his wife Melissa died suddenly in 2008, 21 artists contributed exclusive tracks to the album to help Mulcahy continue making music while he was raising his three-year-old twin daughters.
-Notable contributors include Michael Stipe, Black Francis (credited as Frank Black), Thom Yorke, Dinosaur Jr., The National, Mercury Rev, Chris Collingwood, and Rocket from the Tombs who front man David Thomas' band Pere Ubu performed with Miracle Legion in the past.
+More than 30 artists recorded exclusive tracks for the album, intended to help Mulcahy continue making music while he was raising his three-year-old twin daughters after his wife Melissa died in 2008.
+Notable contributors include Michael Stipe, Black Francis (as Frank Black), Thom Yorke, Dinosaur Jr., The National, Mercury Rev, Chris Collingwood of Fountains of Wayne, and David Thomas, whose band Pere Ubu was among those who had worked or performed with Miracle Legion and/or Polaris in the past.

-A deluxe edition is also available which includes 20 bonus tracks over two additional bonus CDs.
+A deluxe edition was also released, including 20 bonus tracks over two additional CDs.